 Don’t be Fooled by Misleading Marketing

-- Often products will claim “Dermatologist-tested” however, this does not mean that the product has been endorsed by a dermatologist, which can be falsely re-assuring.
+- Often products will claim “Dermatologist-tested” on their skin care labels, however, this does not mean that the product has been endorsed by a dermatologist, which can be falsely re-assuring.

 - The use of earth-friendly pictures or colors on a product is a common tactic, although it may have no correlation with containing actual earth-friendly ingredients.
 So, always read into the product label.

 Another important thing to remember, is that if it’s truly a great product, the company will proudly stand by their claims and answer any questions regarding ingredients.
-Feel free to inquire and only lather your skin with the very best!
+So, read the skin care label properly, feel free to inquire and only lather your skin with the very best!